psevestre/openid-fapi/Financial_API_WD_002.md

 #### 8.3.2 Client credential and authorization code phishing at token endpoint

-In this attack, the client developer is social engineered into believing that the token endpoint has changed to the URL that is controlled by the attacker.
-As the result, the client sends the `code` and the client secret to the attacker, which will be replayed subsequently.
+In this attack, the client developer is socially engineered into believing that the token endpoint has changed to the URL that is controlled by the attacker.
+As a result, the client sends the `code` and the client secret to the attacker, which will be replayed subsequently.

 When the FAPI client uses [MTLS], the client's secret (the private key corresponding to its TLS certificate) is not exposed to the attacker, which therefore cannot authenticate towards the token endpoint of the authorization server.

 #### 8.3.3 Identity provider (IdP) mix-up attack
 In this attack, the client has registered multiple IdPs and one of them is a rogue IdP that returns the same `client_id`